 - Gluten-free water! (which could never contain gluten in the first place)

-- GMO-free tomatoes! (all tomatoes are already GMO-free)
+- GMO-free tomatoes! (all tomatoes currently available for consumption are already GMO-free)

 - No high-fructose corn syrup peanut butter! (true for all brands)